amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 ---
 description: SUSE Observability Self-hosted
 ---
-TODO: Split docs for simple case (uninstall StackState) and run side-by-side

 # Migrating from StackState 6.x to SUSE Observability

 Due to the rename of the product and also due to breaking changes in the topology data format it is not possible to simply upgrade from StackState to SUSE Observability.
 This migration guide will help you set up SUSE Observability exactly the same as StackState.

 SUSE Observability will be a new installation, without the already existing historical data. **Optionally** the historical data can be kept accessible until SUSE Observability has built up sufficient history.
-This guide describes how that can be done using the StackState installation in a slimmed down form, i.e. it uses less resourcves.
-Note that SUSE Observability will ingest new data and it is responsible to run monitors and send out notifications.
-StackState will only offer access to the historical data.

-The steps to migrate are, see the next sections for a step-by-step guide:
+This guide describes both scenarios separately.

+Depending on the chosen scenario the steps to migrate are different.
+Running side-by-side is slightly more complicated and will require more resources.
+The overall steps, applicable to both scenarios are:
 1. Make sure the latest version of StackState 6.x is installed
 2. Create and download a configuration backup
-3. Install SUSE Observability
+3. Install and configure SUSE Observability, scenario specific steps
-4. Upload and restore the configuration backup
+4. Update Open Telemetry collectors configuration
-5. Re-route the traffic
-6. Migrate the agent and Open Telemetry collectors
+5. Migrate the agent
-7. Scale down or uninstall StackState

 {% hint style="info" %}
 Throughout this guide all examples assume the following setup, customize the commands to match your exact setup: